opentable/nice-cache/README.md

 Gets the current instance of the cache (eventually after creating it).

-The optional `options` object can consist on one of more of the following properties:
+The optional `options` parameter can consist on one of more of the following properties:
 * `singleton`, bool, default `true`, when false returns a new instance after any initialisation.
 * `refreshInterval`, int, default `0`, sets the refresh interval for the subscribed functions (seconds).
 When 0 it does nothing.
 * `flushInterval`, int, default `0`, sets the flush interval for all the keys.
-When 0 it never flushes.
+When 0 it never flushes and so values never expire.
 * `verbose`, bool, default `false`, writes stuff on the console for debugging purposes.

 ### Cache#set([type, ] key, value)